Determining How Much Capital Your New Business Needs

 Investigate Similar Successes

 According to the US Small Business Administration, most small businesses get off the ground for less than $5,000.
 This surprisingly low start-up cost is due to two very successful small business models: the home-based sole proprietorship and the home-based franchise.
 The key to both of these is to limit startup costs by initially working out of your home.
 As a large percentage of businesses move away from physical locations and inventories, this is an increasingly viable option for many entrepreneurs.
+Review these financial steps before starting your business.

 Many serial entrepreneurs endure one or multiple failures before enjoying their first success.
 It’s important not to expend a potentially crippling amount of resources before you have verified that there is a market for your new product or service.
 Test market your new enterprise in a controlled setting and don’t be afraid to move on if there is little interest.